benfl3713/finance-api/README.md

 - Accounts
 - Transactions

+Also You can
+- Sync your bank account to the api so it will add the transactions for you (Using https://truelayer.com)
+- Calculate transaction logos based off the transaction details

 # Technology
 - Asp.Net Core Web Api
 - Mongodb database to store all data

 # Future Features
 - Statistic Calculations based of transaction data
-- The ablility to sync your bank account to the api so it will add the transactions for you (Using https://truelayer.com)
 - A personal finance manager that uses this api
 - A different database technology (The current design is based on interfaces which will allow different databases to be used)